SHA-T/InteractiveKGE/README.md

 You can add your own datasets and run the Interactive KGE on them.
 Therefore, add your datasets to the `data/` directory, but keep the structure and format same as the other datasets.

 **Implemented** Features:
+- [x] Free dataset selection
-- Running the Knowledge Graph Embedding in a sub process
+- [x] Running the Knowledge Graph Embedding in a sub process
-- Tracking and Plotting the embeddings in the main process
+- [x] Tracking and Plotting the embeddings in the main process

 **In Progress** Features:
-- By clicking into the embedding space, you pause the training and create a new entity at the clicked coordinates.
+- [ ] By clicking into the embedding space, you pause the training and create a new entity at the clicked coordinates.
 Choose the relations of the new entity in the dropdown menu.
-- Change training hyperparameters for the Knowledge Graph Embedding (Currently they can be changed by modifying the `interact.py` module)
+- [ ] Change training hyperparameters for the Knowledge Graph Embedding (Currently they can be changed by modifying the `interact.py` module)